Clustering

 • umap.model = UMAP reduction calculated on the sketch assay (umap.sketch)

-The we specify the assay with the full dataset that we want to project onto (in this case, the Spatial.008um assay).
-We also specify the full.reduction to name the PCA that will have scores for each bin (full.pca.sketch) as well as the number of principal components to use (dims).
+Then, we specify the assay with the full dataset that we want to project onto (in this case, the Spatial.008um assay).
+We also specify the full.reduction to name the PCA that will have scores for each bin in the full dataset (full.pca.sketch) as well as the number of principal components to use (dims).

 options(future.globals.maxSize = 8000 * 1024^2)